virtapi/virtapi/docs/api/v1/vm.md

 ### Notes

 a `POST` call will create a VM and a network interface without a VLAN, but with a free IPv4 and IPv6 address.
 You might want to create a blockdevice (/storage) and assign it to the new VM.
 The `cputime_limit` refers to the [Qemu driver for cgroups cpu controller](https://libvirt.org/cgroups.html).
+You can set `vm.node_method.id` OR `vm.node_method.virt_method.id`.
+The first one specifies only the needed hypervisor technology (for example KVM) and the API itself will choose a suitable host system.
+The second attribute specifies the hardware node AND the needed hypervisor technology.

 ### Version history